hanyee/LAAnimatedGrid/README.md

     [laag setLaagBackGroundColor:[UIColor whiteColor]];
 ```

-NOTE: `LAAnimatedGrid` support rotations and the array could be UIImages or NSURLs (to web images).
+NOTE: `LAAnimatedGrid` support rotations and the array could be UIImages or NSURLs (web images).

 Credits